RJCommClassroom/commclassroomop/README.md

 # Community Classroom is OP

-Ranjith says that this community is amazing.!!
+- Ranjith says that this community is amazing.!!
+- This is an example to make a merge conflict.